Steps of the eviction process in Nebraska:

 It is illegal for a landlord to evict a tenant in response to exercising a legally protected right.
 These rights include:

-- Complaining about a building or housing code to the landlord or any authority tasked to enforce the law.
+- Complaining about a housing code to the landlord or any authority tasked to enforce the law

 A landlord can begin the eviction process in Nebraska by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+Nebraska landlords may deliver a written eviction notice by any method which results in actual notification of the tenant.
+In Nebraska, the following methods of notice have a presumption of legal validity:

-If a tenant is late on paying rent (full or partial) in Nebraska, the landlord can serve them a 7-Day Notice to Pay or Quit.
-This notice gives the tenant 7 calendar days to pay the entire remaining balance or vacate the premises.
+In Nebraska, if a tenant is late on paying rent (full or partial), the landlord can serve them a 7-Day Notice To Quit.
+This eviction notice gives the tenant 7 days to pay the balance due or move out.

-For a tenant with no lease or a month-to-month lease in Nebraska, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
-This eviction notice allows the tenant 30 calendar days to move out.
+For a tenant with no lease or a month-to-month lease in Nebraska, the landlord can serve them a 30-Day Notice To Vacate to terminate the tenancy.
+This lease termination notice allows the tenant 30 days to move out.

 For tenants that don’t pay monthly, the amount of notice differs: